You don’t have to outrun the bear. You only have to outrun the other campers.

 1.2 Stop reusing passwords

 Go to haveibeenpwned.com.
 Type your email.
-This is Troy Hunt’s free service that catalogues billions of leaked credentials from past data breaches (over 17 billion at last count, across nearly a thousand known breaches).
+This is Troy Hunt’s free service that catalogues many billions of leaked credentials across hundreds of known data breaches.
 If your email appears (it almost certainly will), every password you’ve ever reused on those sites is public knowledge.

 Credential-stuffing attacks test those leaked passwords against every other site you’ve ever signed up for, automatically, millions of attempts per second.
 The only defence is a unique, random password for every site, generated and stored by 1Password.
 You’ll never type these passwords; 1Password fills them for you.
 You won’t memorise them, and you won’t need to.